 - Spike had more than his fair share, but that's what happens when you're the Badass Longcoat.Buffy: What are you doing here?
 [Spike begins to answer] Five words or less.

 Spike: [Pauses, then, counting on his fingers] Out... for... a... walk.
 [Pauses again] ...Bitch.

-Spike's contribution to protecting Tara from her family in 'Family' was awesome in its fast-thinking and unorthodox creativity.
-When Tara's father contemptiously calles her something akin to a demon-spawn, Spike walks up to Tara and punches her in the nose.
-How can punching a girl be a Moment Of Awesome?
-Because it triggers Spike's shock-chip, prooving that Tara is actually human.
-Which means that Spike not only promptly worked out how his curse could for once prove usefull but also volunteered to suffer another fit of head-splitting pain just to help a human.
+- Spike's contribution to protecting Tara from her family in "Family" was awesome in its fast-thinking and unorthodox creativity.
+When Tara's father contemptiously calls her something akin to a demon-spawn, Spike walks up to Tara and punches her in the nose.
+How can punching a girl be a Moment of Awesome?
+Because it triggers Spike's shock-chip, proving that Tara is actually human.
+Which means that Spike not only promptly worked out how his curse could for once prove useful but also volunteered to suffer another fit of head-splitting pain just to help a human.